MSCA-LIKE/OpenScienceTrainingCourse/05_seminar3/readme.md

 | 1 | 1 | Andy Clifton|

 ## Format
-A 55-minute online discussion based around [this PDF](./beamer/main.pdf), covering:
+A 55-minute online discussion based around [this presentation](./beamer/main.pdf), covering:
 - What is intellectual property?
 - How can we share IP but protect opportunities?

+See the [notes from the seminar](/notes/readme.md) for more information.

 ## Learning